quentinmax/Serial2Excel/README.md

 ## Notes

 - Ensure that no other devices or programs are utilizing the serial connection before running the command.
-- If you don't include file extensions in your output file path, the CLI will add them based on the chosen file type (see [second example](#examples)).
+- If you don't include file extensions in your output file path, the CLI will add them based on the chosen file type (see [first example](#examples)).
 - If you have any occuring issues, [email me](mailto:quentinhoehne.dev@gmail.com) or create a [Github issue](https://github.com/quentinmax/Serial2Excel/issues).
 - If you are using Windows PowerShell make sure two wrap your columns in quotation marks `-c 'Column1,Column2,Column3'`.
 Otherwise PowerShell parses the commas wrong, resulting in an error.
 - Use -h or --help to display information about the available options.